marklogic/flux/docs/import/import-files/generic-files.md

 You typically will also not want to use the `--transform` option as applying a REST transform in MarkLogic to a very large binary document may exhaust the amount of memory available to MarkLogic.

+In addition, when streaming documents to MarkLogic, URIs will be encoded.
+For example, a file named `my file.json` will result in a URI of `/my%20file.json`.
+This is due to an [issue in the MarkLogic REST API endpoint](https://docs.marklogic.com/REST/PUT/v1/documents) that will be resolved in a future server release.

 ## Importing Gzip files

 To import Gzip files with each file being decompressed before written to MarkLogic, include the `--compression` option